Metheringham Windmill: History

 In the following years the remaining sails went, and after 1961 cap and windshaft followed.
 The tar coating is now wearing off the tower, giving a free view of the unusual banding in her brickwork of 205 courses.
-Remains of the iron stage can still be found on the mill on the second floor (third floor all in all), but in a bad condition because of the damage done by sail crashes.
+Remains of the iron stage can still be found on the mill on the second floor, but in a bad condition because of the damage done by sail crashes.

 There is no public right of access to the mill, so any remains of machinery inside the mill can't be examined.